Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid-cloudnative-cloudevents/README.md

 ### Include the package

 #### Include direct dependency
-If you want to take dependency on a particular version of the library that is not present in the BOM, add the direct dependency to your project as follows.
+If you want to take dependency on a particular version of the library, add the direct dependency to your project as follows.

 [//]: # ({x-version-update-start;com.azure:azure-messaging-cloudnative-cloudevents;current})
 ```xml